PelionIoT/mbed-os-example-pelion-psoc64/TARGET_CYTFM_064B0S2_4343W/README.md

 1. Enroll the device to your Pelion account:

-    The first time the application successfully boots up and connects to the network, it will print it's enrollment ID on the Serial Monitor.
+    The first time the application successfully boots up and connects to the network, it will print its enrollment ID on the Serial Monitor.

     ![enrollment](../img/enrollment.png "Enrollment ID")